A Monthly Seminar Series, Hosted by Stewart Brand. + About this Series | Subscribe to the Podcast

 Julian Bigelow was frustrated that the serial, address-constrained, clock-driven architecture of computers became standard because it is so inefficient.
 He thought that templates (recognition devices) would work better than addresses.
 The machine he had built for von Neumann ran on sequences rather than a clock.
 In 1999 Bigelow told George Dyson, "Sequence is different from time.
 No time is there."
 That's why the digital world keeps accelerating in relation to our analog world, which is based on time, and why from the perspective of the computational world, our world keeps slowing down.

 The acceleration is reflected in the self-replication of computers, Dyson noted: "By now five or six trillion transistors per second are being added to the digital universe, and they're all connected."
 Dyson is a kayak builder, emulating the wood-scarce Arctic natives to work with minimum frame inside a skin craft.
 But in the tropics, where there is a surplus of wood, natives make dugout canoes, formed by removing wood.
 "We're now surrounded by so much information," Dyson concluded, "we have to become dugout canoe builders.
 The buzzword of last year was 'big data.'
-Here's my definition of the situation: Big data is what happened when the cost of storing information became less than the cost of throwing it away."
+Here's my definition of the situation: Big data is what happened when the cost of storing information became less than the cost of making the decision to throw it away."